what is the Kasahara Gabriola Trust artist residency?

 - Free exhibition/workshop/artist talk/performance space at Gabriola Arts & Heritage Centre

-- Networking opportunities with community
+- Networking opportunities with a vibrant local artist community

 expenses paid by the artists